Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 If you have never been to Maryland, I highly recommend planning a trip and touring all the best restaurants for crab cakes, crab dip, and blue crabs.

-Crab meat: I used jumbo lump crab meat but you can also use lump crab meat.
-I don’t recommend using imitation crab or shredded crab meat, the lump crab is what makes it authentic to Maryland.
+- Fresh crab meat: I used jumbo lump crab meat but you can also use lump crab meat.
+I don’t recommend using imitation crab meat or shredded crab meat, the lump crab is what makes it authentic to Maryland.

-Dry ingredients: what’s a Maryland crab dip without Old Bay seasoning?
+- Dry ingredients: what’s a Maryland crab dip without Old Bay seasoning?
 Definitely not Maryland crab dip.
-I like to go a little heavy on the Old Bay, but you can adjust the seasoning to your liking and can always add more after cooking!
+I like to go a little heavy on the Old Bay (it’s one of my favorite seafood seasoning), but you can adjust the seasoning to your liking and can always add more after cooking!

-Herbs: after baking you can top your warm crab dip with fresh parsley to garnish.
+- Herbs: after baking you can top your warm crab dip with fresh parsley or sliced green onion to garnish.

 *For a detailed list of ingredients and measurements, please reference the recipe card down below.